ABOUT JOHN SCOTT

 After leaving the Texas Solicitor General’s office, Mr. Mitchell served as the Searle Visiting Professor of Law at the University of Texas School of Law, and was a Visiting Professor of Law at Stanford Law School from 2015–2017.
 Mr. Mitchell has remained active in both Supreme Court and appellate litigation during that time, and argued Campbell–Ewald v.
 Gomez, No. 14-857, at the Supreme Court of the United States in October 2015.
 He is currently representing the State of Mississippi in a lawsuit challenging its religious-freedom law, with oral arguments scheduled in the Fifth Circuit for April 3, 2015.

 Mr. Mitchell is licensed to practice in Texas, the District of Columbia, and Pennsylvania, as well as before the U.S. District Court for the District of Columbia and the U.S. District Courts for Northern, Southern, Eastern, and Western Districts of Texas.
 He is also licensed and has practiced before the Supreme Court and the U.S. Courts of Appeal for the D.C.
 Circuit, the Third Circuit, and the Fifth Circuit.

-Boutique law and consulting firm focusing on disputes involving the State of Texas by providing clients with unmatched experience and expertise, gained from having served as Deputy Attorney General for the State of Texas, as Chief Operating Officer at Texas Health and Human Services Commission, and as the Chairman of the Board of the Texas Department of Information Resources to develop and deliver solutions.
+Boutique consulting firm focusing on disputes involving the State of Texas by providing clients with unmatched experience and expertise, gained from having served as Deputy Attorney General for the State of Texas, as Chief Operating Officer at Texas Health and Human Services Commission, and as the Chairman of the Board of the Texas Department of Information Resources to develop and deliver solutions.

 Textualism and the Fourteenth Amendment,